CVE-2026-6316

 Google · Chrome

-A use-after-free vulnerability exists in the Forms component of Google Chrome, potentially allowing for arbitrary code execution.
+A use-after-free vulnerability in the Forms component of Google Chrome allows remote attackers to potentially execute arbitrary code via a malicious web page.

 Executive summary